frsong/tf-examples/README.md

 # Notes

 The results are reproducible on a CPU but not on GPUs.
-An "epoch" means one full presentation of the dataset.
+When used, an "epoch" means one full presentation of the dataset.

 ## Datasets